 Manuscript Preparation Details

-Review APA's general Checklist for Manuscript Submission before submitting your article.
+Review APA's general Journal Manuscript Preparation Guidelines before submitting your article.
 In addition, our Archives of Scientific Psychology Author Checklist (PDF, 45KB) summarizes items you should have ready when you begin submitting your manuscript.

 Double-space all copy.
 Other formatting instructions, as well as instructions on preparing tables, figures, references, metrics, and abstracts, appear in the Manual.
 Additional guidance on APA Style is available on the APA Style website.